tluquez/mydotfiles/README.md

 # MYDOTFILES
 Minimal coding to set up your linux working environment.
+Note `SetUpLinuxOnRemote.sh` assumes that it is run by a sudo user.

 ## How it works
 1. Step 1: Download and execute autosetup script